Bardolph-Automation-Inc/bardolph/docs/controller.rst

 pattern.

 .. index::
     single: operand register

 Operand
 -------
-Setting the "operand" register indicates what the next "set" or "power" instrucion will affect.
+Setting the `operand` register indicates what the next "set" or "power" instrucion will affect.
 Meaningful values for this register are "light", "group", and "location".
 If the register is empty, the behavior is undefined.